symfony/symfony-docs/reference/forms/types/file.rst

 **type**: ``string`` **default**: :class:`Symfony\\Component\\HttpFoundation\\File\\File`

-This option sets the appropriate file-realted data mapper to be used by the type.
+This option sets the appropriate file-related data mapper to be used by the type.

 empty_data
 ~~~~~~~~~~